• Skip to primary navigation

 Soft Gingerbread Cookies

-Here is where I tell you the bad news.
-If you're like me, you won't read the recipe all the way through and I don't want you to miss this.
-The dough is supposed to be refrigerated overnight before you bake it.
+Here is where I tell you the bad news: after making the dough, it should be refrigerated overnight before you bake it.
 I know!!
 You wanted the cookies today, and now I'm telling you to wait!
 Waiting overnight will give you the best flavor, because you've allowed the dough time for the flavors of aaaaall those spices to marry.

 Soft Gingerbread Cookies